lout8/techins-task/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a pesronal website that created with React.js and Styled-components.
+This is a portfolio website that developed with next.js and tailwind CSS.

 What the website provides:
 * Home page